 Home |

 John F. Overfield was born in 1862 in Preston County, WV, the son of John Edgar and Sarah (Hanshaw) Overfield.
 He also grew up in parts of nearby Taylor County.
 In 1886, when John was 22, he married 16-year-old Bridget Virginia "Berdie" Mann (1870-1939).
 She was a native of Illinois, the daughter of Milton and Elizabeth (Johnson) Hawkins of Preston County.
 The Overfields had four children -- Harry W. Overfield and Walter M. Overfield, and two others who died young.
-Circa 1893, when their son was born, they lived in Ohio.
-Details are not known.
-They resided in Grafton, Taylor County, WV, when the federal census was taken in 1900, John was employed as a brakeman on the railroad.
+Circa 1893, when their son was born, they lived in Bellaire, Belmont County, OH.
+Details of what took them to Ohio are not known.
+By 1900, John and Berdie had migrated back to their home state, residing in Grafton, Taylor County, WV, as per the federal census.
+In 1900, John was employed as a brakeman on the railroad.
 John's unmarried, 33-year-old sister Lilly Overfield resided in their home.
 That year, the Overfields' neighbors included their cousins David A. Fawcett and William Henry Harrison Fawcett, who operated a local dry goods mercantile store.
-By 1903, John and Berdie had migrated back to their home state, settling for good in Morgantown, Monongalia County, WV.
+In time, they settled for good in Morgantown, Monongalia County, WV.
 Their home was on Front Street.

 Overfield was drowned ... while returning from Brownsville on the steamer Isaac